Phot Source: Canva.com

 Expect Future Revisions

-As you experience major life changes, it is completely natural to have a shift in opinion regarding the distribution of your estate, your beneficiary designations, and even medical preferences listed in an Advance Directive document.
+As you experience major life changes, it is completely normal to rethink how you want your estate to be divided, who you want to name as beneficiaries, and even your medical choices in an Advance Directive.
 With rare exceptions (for example, with an irrevocable trust) it is possible to change the terms of your estate planning documents.
-Common reasons for updating an estate plan include marriage, death of a spouse or beneficiary, childbirth, and acquisition of new assets.
+Common reasons to update your estate plan include getting married, losing a spouse or beneficiary, having a baby, or acquiring new assets.

 When revising your estate plan, consider (and reconsider) your estate planning goals.
 What do you wish to leave your loved ones when you are no longer around?
 Difficult as it may be, this question is key to crafting a thorough, complete, and considerate estate plan.